Why work on this activity?

 This activity offers an opportunity to combine skills from mathematics, science and technology.
 Students are required to consider different options, experiment with variables, keep records of results, make predictions, analyse and present data, develop convincing arguments, work collaboratively, and work within constraints.

-Using this template, give everyone in the class the chance to make a helicopter and try it out.
+, give everyone in the class the chance to make a helicopter and try it out.
 You may wish to show the video first.

 Next, introduce the challenge to design the "best" helicopter.
 You might like to set the parameters for "best" yourself, or to have a class discussion on suitable criteria for judging helicopters.
 This should include a decision on the height from which the helicopter will be dropped, as well as the load it will carry.

 Arrange students in small groups, and make it clear that at the end of the time available they will need to present to the rest of the class their helicopter with supporting evidence of its merits.